MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-failover-cluster.md

 1. On **Optionally configure RDMA**, select **Next**.

-1. On **Define networks**, enter the name, IP address, Subnet mask, and VLAN ID of the adapters you want to use for storage and compute traffic for VMS within the cluster.
+1. On **Define networks**, enter the name, IP address, Subnet mask, and VLAN ID of the adapters you want to use for storage and compute traffic for VMs within the cluster.
 When you're done, select **Apply and test** to validate the adapters.

 1. When the validation process is finished, select **Next: Clustering**.